valkey-io/valkey-glide/java/DEVELOPER.md

 #### Running the linters

+For Java, the only linter we use is Spotless.
     Spotless

     ```bash
     # Run from the `java` folder
     ./gradlew :spotlessCheck # run first to see if there are any linting changes to make